cvax/modCustomSkillsFramework/README.md

 ### What you (developer) will need to do:

-1. Cook ```geralt_skills.xml``` with new skills
-2. Create icons for your skills
-3. Create custom Mod menu .xml to manage the skill
+1. Hook up your custom skill to Custom Skills Framework
-4. Program the skill's behavior logic
+2. Program the custom skill's behavior logic

-For a detailed guide on how to use this framework, please see the Wiki page.
+For a detailed guide on how to use this framework, please see the [Wiki](https://github.com/cvax/modCustomSkillsFramework/wiki) page.